Andrettin/Wyrmsun/readme.txt

 - Dwarven factions now start with the second level axe, shield and throwing axe upgrades researched, along with the first level ballista one, for the 550 AD starting date and beyond.
 - Improvements to how the AI chooses to train/build units.
 - Added the quests of the Dwarven campaign as events for the Grand Strategy mode.
+- Added "Peaceful Valley" province in Nidavellir, owned by the goblin Lggi Tribe.
+- The Heartfangs province now begins owned by the goblin Khag Tribe.
+- Added events for Rugnur, Baglur, Durstorn and Thursagan dying of natural causes, if they have survived until a certain date and haven't died in battle or in a scenario yet.
+- Added the possibility to generate a random world map for Grand Strategy mode.
+- Added conifer forest terrain (graphics by Jinn).

 * Maps
 - Added Tanais map (Earth).